Recently, one of our readers asked us why WordPress sites get hacked.

 9. Nulled Themes and Plugins

 There are many websites on the internet that distribute paid WordPress plugins and themes for free.
-Sometimes it’s easy to get tempted to use those nulled plugins and themes on your site.
+You may feel tempted to use those nulled plugins and themes on your site.

 Downloading WordPress themes and plugins from unreliable sources is very dangerous.
 Not only they can compromise the security of your website, but they can also be used to steal sensitive information.

-You should always download WordPress plugins and themes from reliable sources such as the plugin/theme developers website or official WordPress repositories.
+You should always download WordPress plugins and themes from reliable sources such as the developer’s website or official WordPress repositories.

-If you cannot afford or don’t want to buy a premium plugin or theme, then there are always free alternatives available for those products.
+If you can’t afford to buy a premium plugin or theme, then there are always free alternatives available for those products.
 These free plugins may not be as good as their paid counterparts, but they will get the job done and most importantly keep your website safe.

 You can also find discounts for many of the popular WordPress products in the deals section on our website.

-WordPress configuration file wp-config.php contains your WordPress database login credentials.
+The wp-config.php WordPress configuration file contains your WordPress database login credentials.
 If it is compromised, then it will reveal information that could give a hacker complete access to your website.

 You can add an extra layer of protection by denying access to wp-config file using .htaccess.
 Simply add this little code to your .htaccess file.